If you have decided to open a private medical practice there are many considerations to be aware of when searching for a location.

 5. How Visible Is Your Location?

-Rather than skimping on rent by locating yourself on the outskirts of town, try to see the added costs of being in a space with prime visibility as a marketing investment.
+If so, it might be useful to try and see the added costs of being in a space with prime visibility as a marketing investment.

 It’s no good keeping the rent low when you have no clients coming through your door.

-Is the location easy to find, or will patients be unable to locate you, even if they did spot your online advertising?
+Is the location easy to find, or will patients be unable to locate you, even if they spotted your online advertising?

 Is the clinic in a “healthy” area, or is it sitting in the middle of fast food alley?

-The look and feel of the neighborhood makes a statement about your quality of care, as patients will associate “clean” with “healthy”.
+The look and feel of the neighborhood will make a statement about your quality of care, as patients will associate “clean” with “healthy”.

 And of course, that’s only possible when you have a highly visible location.